Best dive sites in Lembeh Strait + eco-friendly resorts

 What is the water temperature in North Sulawesi?

 North Sulawesi boasts a tropical climate, where water temperatures remain steady between 28 and 30°C (82 to 86°F) throughout the year.
-Most divers will find a 3mm wetsuit sufficient, but those who are more sensitive to cooler temperatures may prefer a 5mm, especially since dives in the Lembeh Strait can be quite extended.
+Most divers will find a 3mm wetsuit sufficient.
+But those who are more sensitive to cooler temperatures may prefer a 5mm, especially since dives in the Lembeh Strait can be long.

 How do you get to Lembeh Strait?